mongodb/specifications/source/max-staleness/max-staleness.rst

   = 20 - 20 + 10
   = 10

-(Since maxStalenessMS must be at least twice heartbeatFrequencyMS, S1 is eligible for reads no matter what.)
+(Since max staleness must be at least twice heartbeatFrequencyMS, S1 is eligible for reads no matter what.)

 S2's staleness estimate is::